MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/4-getting-directions/readme.md

 ## Prerequisites

 - Completion of [Step 3: Show Location Details](../3-show-the-details/readme.md).
 Your app should already support searching for locations and viewing details.
-- MapsIndoors API Key and Mapbox Access Token set up as in previous steps (demo keys are used in the sample code below).
+- Your MapsIndoors API Key and Mapbox Access Token should be correctly set up.
+We will continue using the demo API key 02c329e6777d431a88480a09 and venue ID dfea941bb3694e728df92d3d for this example.

 ## Update index.html